 Both North Perth Painting Service and Devco Builders have been contracted to the City previously and provided excellent service.
-David Fitzgerald Painting Services have provided competitive rates and is clearly in the top three best options following the assessment of all submissions.
+David Fitzgerald Painting Services have provided

 Again the quality of tenders received for this service was of a very high standard the above being selected as a result of their proven quality of service provided in the past and there competitive pricing.